What We Treat

 What is Involved in Rehab Programs?

 The purpose of a drug addiction program is to help you start to focus your life right away.
-A typical day in a rehab program will start with a healthy breakfast and a morning meeting, either with your counselor, social worker or case manager.
+A typical day in a residential rehab program will start with a healthy breakfast and a morning meeting, either with your counselor, social worker or case manager.
 You may have meetings by yourself or with a group.
 The afternoons are spent in more meetings and therapy sessions, which might include individual therapy, group therapy, family therapy or special sessions to deal with your particular type of drug addiction.

 Sometimes, guest speakers will tell you about their experiences getting sober and clean, and this can really help people relate to the program.
 Resurgence Behavioral Health tailors treatment programs to the needs of the patient.
 So while the bulk of treatment is the same for most people, particular treatment is offered based on your needs so that you get the most out of your